Dodge Challenger Insurance Rates

 Want to start shopping for Dodge Challenger insurance rates right away?
 Enter your ZIP code to find the average insurance cost for your Dodge Challenger.

-The average insurance rates for a Dodge Challenger are $1,294 a year for full coverage insurance.
-Comprehensive insurance costs approximately $234, collision insurance costs $346, and liability coverage is estimated at $534.
-A liability-only policy costs approximately $588 a year, and high-risk insurance costs $2,792 or more.
-Teens cost the most to insure at up to $5,080 a year.
+U.S. average insurance rates for a Dodge Challenger are $1,294 a year for full coverage insurance.
+Comprehensive costs on average $234 each year, collision costs $346, and liability coverage costs around $534.
+Buying just liability costs as low as $588 a year, with insurance for high-risk drivers costing around $2,792.
+Teenage drivers pay the highest rates at $5,080 a year or more.

 Average premium for full coverage: $1,294

-Rates are based on $500 policy deductibles, 30/60 liability limits, and includes UM/UIM and medical coverage.
-Prices are averaged for all 50 states and for different Challenger trim levels.
+Price estimates include $500 deductibles, 30/60 split liability limits, and includes UM/UIM and medical coverage.
+Estimates are averaged for all 50 states and Challenger models.

-Using a 40-year-old driver as an example, Dodge Challenger insurance rates range from the low end price of $588 for a discount liability-only rate to a much higher rate of $2,792 for a driver required to buy high-risk insurance.
+For a 40-year-old driver, Dodge Challenger insurance prices go from the low end price of $588 for a discount liability-only rate to a high rate of $2,792 for a high-risk insurance policy.

 Use the form below to get customized rates for your location.